harding/old-docs-history-bitcoin.org/en/developer-guide.md

 the hash re-run, a new seemingly-random number is produced, so there is no way to modify the input data to make the hash number predictable.

-To prove you did some extra work to create a block, you must create a hash of the block header which does not exceed a certain value.
+To prove you did some extra work to create a [block], you must create a hash of the [block header][] which does not exceed a certain value.
 For example, if the maximum possible hash value is <span class="math">2<sup>256</sup> − 1</span>, you can prove that you tried up to two combinations by producing a hash value less than <span